nhsengland/devices_rap/README.md

 * Code is fully packaged.
 * Repository automatically runs tests etc. via CI/CD or a different integration/deployment tool e.g. GitHub Actions.
 * Process runs based on event-based triggers (e.g., new data in database) or on a schedule.
-* Changes to the RAP are clearly signposted
+* Changes to the Pipeline are clearly signposted

 ## Prerequisites